-Redesigning client scheduler to maximize availability for new clients
+Redesigning client scheduler to expand client access

-Redesigning client scheduler to maximize availability for new clients
+Redesigning client scheduler to expand client access

 Overview